alsonick/alsonick/README.md

 # Hey, I'm Nicholas 👋

-software engineer mainly focused on the field of mobile app development, more specifically iOS development. huge swift enthusiast, contact: hi@nontnick.io. <br />
+I'm a software engineer mainly focused on the field of mobile app development, more specifically iOS development.
+I'm also a huge [swift](https://www.swift.org/) enthusiast so ask me anything you'd like! contact: hi@nontnick.io. <br />

 ## Contact Me 💌
 Be sure to <a href="https://twitter.com/heynickn">shoot me a DM on Twitter</a>.